 Although the path is anything but direct, and I find myself (and my knee) getting a little bit frustrated by all the steep, slippery descents as I approach Cape Otway, there’s no denying the journey’s been worth it.
-Low shrub gives way to expansive views of the wild coastline, surf whipped into a frenzy by the wind and clouds swirling ominously overhead.
-Rugged and insanely beautiful and precisely the kind of drama one wants on a trek.
+Low shrub gives way to expansive views of the wild coastline.
+Surf whips into a frenzy by the wind.
+Clouds swirl ominously overhead.
+Rugged and insanely beautiful – and precisely the kind of drama one wants on a trek.

-Just when I feel my feet beginning to ache for camp, Cape Otway Lighthouse comes into view down the coast.
-Just 600m from the GOW camp, it’s a fitting beacon for the final leg of today’s walk.
+Just when I feel my feet beginning to ache for camp, Cape Otway Lighthouse comes into view.
+Just 600m from the Great Ocean Walk campsite, it’s a fitting beacon for the final leg of today’s walk.